bearbearyu1223/bearbearyu1223.github.io/_posts/2023-11-21-assistant-api-playground.md

 ```
 OPENAI_API_KEY=<Your API KEY>
 ```

 ## Run the Application
+Simply add your own cookbook in PDF under the directory `cookbook`, or just play with the existing cookbook uploaded with my sample project.
 Engage with the project interactively by issuing food preparation and cooking queries.
 Initiate the application with the following command:
 ```
 python main.py
 ```